 - modern systems are less than 25mm thick so won’t significantly reduce your headroom

-- it’s desirable so may make selling your house easier
+- it’s desirable so may increase the value of your home

 There are some negatives to consider:

-- if like me, you often dry cloths on radiators in the winter then you won’t be able to with underfloor heating
+- if like me, you often dry clothes on radiators in the winter then you won’t be able to do that with underfloor heating

 - it takes time to warm up so planning via a programmable is essential, this isn’t ideal for those who want heat quickly

-- isn’t easy to install and the work can be disruptive (floor up, doors and skirting boards off etc)
+- isn’t easy to install and the work can be disruptive (floor up, doors and skirting boards off, screeding etc)

-- smaller installations such as bathroom-only installations may still require a wall radiator/towel rail
+- smaller installations such as bathroom-only installations may still require a wall radiator or towel rail

 Does the Type of Carpet or Flooring Affect the Performance of Underfloor Heating?